LumenTheFairy/jprep/README.md

   -o OUT_DIR, --out_dir OUT_DIR
                         directory in which to write the output files (defaults to "./preprocessed/")
+  -r, --readonly        preprocessed files will be saved in readonly mode, to
-  -c CONFIGURATION, --configuration CONFIGURATION
+                        help prevent accidental edits -c CONFIGURATION, --configuration CONFIGURATION
                         configuration file which holds definitions that stay in scope for all preprocessed files